-Information about the VR-36, VR-12, and VR-6D instruments is available on the Boston University School of Public Health website.
-The website offers details on development, applications, and references for the VR-12, which is the core health outcomes measure in the Medicare HOS and HOS-M. For information about the instruments and to request permission to use the documentation and scoring algorithms, go to: www.bu.edu/sph/about/departments/health-law-policy-and-management/research/vr-36-vr-12-and-vr-6d/.
+Information about the VR-36, VR-12, and VR-6D instruments is available on the Boston University (BU) School of Public Health website.
+The website offers details on development, applications, and references for the VR-12, which is the core health outcomes measure in the Medicare HOS and HOS-Modified (HOS-M).
+For information about the instruments and to request permission to use the documentation and scoring algorithms, go to the BU School of Public Health site.